dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/unstructured-data.md

 ## Missing property values

 In the previous example we removed the `"TrackingNumber"` property from the order.
-Because of how indexing works in Cosmos DB, queries that reference the missing property somewhere else than in the projection could return unexpected results.
+Because of how indexing works in Cosmos DB, queries that reference the missing property somewhere else other than in the projection, it could potentially return unexpected results.
 For example:

 [!code-csharp[MissingProperties](../../../../samples/core/Cosmos/UnstructuredData/Sample.cs?name=MissingProperties)]